-Victorian women were highly body conscious.
+Victorian beauty resulted in Victorian women being highly body conscious.
 They wore corsets to create tiny waistlines and bustles and petticoats to enhance and improve their buttocks.
 Victorian women were also idealized in paintings by popular nineteenth-century artists, such as James Tissot.
 These idealized images of body conscious Victorians, helped to contribute to Victorian women wondering what they could do to retain their youthful beauty as they aged.

 Some Useful Hints